There is not an American Council on Education credit recommendation for this course.

 This six-day course introduces the student to the fundamental methodology for application of fire and life safety codes and standards.
 Although it contains many of the basic principles of code enforcement, more experienced code inspectors and officials might find it useful as a review of essential methodologies and as a useful update to current code enforcement applications.

 It is not the intent of this course to present specific code requirements, however this course focuses more on the methodology of the use of these requirements.

 Individuals with at least six months experience whose primary duties are those of a full-time code enforcement inspector/officer.

-Individuals who have the responsibility to train personnel involved in full-time code enforcement activities.
+Municipal fire department instructors or senior inspectors who have the responsibility to train their personnel involved in full-time code enforcement activities.

 Note: Special consideration will be given to individuals and departments starting new fire prevention bureaus or preparing an individual as an instructor for a code enforcement training program within their department.

 Recommended: Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.